Advising and Review of Student Performance

 EN.510.603 | Phase Transformations of Materials | 3 |

 A master’s essay or journal publication is required.
-A master's essay must be approved by one faculty reader and confirmed to the requirements of the Graduate Board.
-For a journal publication a student must submit to the Master's Degree Committee an article describing their original research that has been published (or accepted for publication) in an archival, peer-reviewed technical journal.
+A master’s essay must be approved by one faculty reader who attests that it conforms to the requirements of the Graduate Board.
+For a journal publication, a student must submit to the Master’s Degree Committee an article describing their original research that has been published (or accepted for publication) in an archival, peer-reviewed technical journal.
 The student must be the primary author of the article.
-Research for the master's essay or journal publication may be conducted with a corporate sponsor through the INBT Co-Op Program.
+Research for the master’s essay or journal publication may be conducted with a corporate sponsor through the INBT Co-Op Program.

 Requirements for the M.S.E.
 Degree without Essay

-The degree of Master of Science in Engineering (M.S.E.) is awarded subject to the recommendation of the student’s advisor and departmental approval, based on satisfactory completion of the following requirements:
+The degree of Master of Science in Engineering (M.S.E) is awarded subject to the recommendation of the student’s advisor and departmental approval, based on satisfactory completion of core and elective courses.
+Two options are available for the core courses: a two-course series or a three-course series as shown below:

 Code | Title | Credits |